 The Board or its contracted pest control operators shall maintain an Integrated Pest Management file in the main office in each school facility.
-The Integrated Pest Management file shall contain at a minimum the items or documents found in AG 8431C.

-Any staff member or contractor who applies pesticides on County property shall meet the requirements of AG 8431A in addition to the requirements established by the West Virginia Department of Agriculture and State law.
+Any staff member or contractor who applies pesticides on County property shall meet the requirements established by the West Virginia Department of Agriculture and State law.